HR 180 - Employee Benefits Policy

 - To request Paid Parental Leave, FMLA paperwork must be requested from Human Resources (see Family and Medical Leave Act).
 Human Resources will send a Notice of Eligibility and Rights and Responsibilities to the employee within five (5) business days of receiving the completed FMLA paperwork.

-- An employee is required to provide legal documentation of the birth or adoption of a child within thirty (30) days of the birth or adoption, or as soon as it becomes available.
+- An employee is required to provide legal documentation of the birth, adoption, foster care or kinship placement of a child within thirty (30) days of the birth, adoption, or placement, or as soon as it becomes available.
 The employee’s name must be included as a legal parent on the birth certificate, a legal document establishing paternity, or legal document establishing adoption.
 Situations where a legal document cannot be provided at the time of birth or adoption, or within the required timeframe, or a reasonable time thereafter, will be considered on a case-by-case basis by Human Resources.

 - Paid Parental Leave must run concurrently with any approved FMLA leave and will be counted toward the twelve (12) weeks available under FMLA leave in a rolling twelve (12)-month period.